EmberGamingStudios/Murder-Drones-Fan-Games/README.md

 Games that aren't inspected and could POTENTIALLY host malware or otherwise dangerous code.

 ### Unaudited Proprietary Games
-These games' source code isn't freely available and cannot be inspected, modified, or redistributed and haven't been inspected for safety by our developers.
+These games' source code isn't freely available and haven't been inspected for safety by our developers.

 | Game | Developer | Platforms | Genre | Link |
 |------|-----------|-----------|------|-----|